Picture a day with zero backlog in your legal department.

 The Key to Success as an In-House Legal Counsel & Leader

-This knowledge not only enables you to make informed decisions when adopting new technologies but also ensures your team remains compliant with changing regulations and industry standards.
+This knowledge not only enables you to make informed decisions when adopting new and emerging technologies but also ensures your team remains compliant with changing regulations and industry standards.

 #4 Create a team responsible for vendor investigation